Corey Bailey

 USING CONDUCTIVE PAINT ON TAPE RECORDER HEADS

-If you suspect that the supply or take-up reels on your analog tape deck are
+If you suspect that the supply or take-up reels on your reel-to-reel tape deck are

 acting as a Van de Graaff generator, you can try a simple test: